23 dead after ferry catches fire near Indonesia's capital

-JAKARTA, Indonesia (AP) — An Indonesian official says at least 23 people were killed after a ferry caught fire near the capital, Jakarta.
+JAKARTA, Indonesia (AP) — At least 23 people were killed and 17 others were missing after a ferry caught fire Sunday off the coast of Indonesia’s capital, officials said.

-The vessel was carrying about 100 people from Jakarta’a port of Muara Angke to Tidung, a resort island in the Kepulauan Seribu chain located off of Jakarta, when it caught fire Sunday.
+The vessel was carrying more than 230 people from Jakarta’s port of Muara Angke to Tidung, a resort island in the Kepulauan Seribu chain, when it caught fire, officials said.
+Most of the passengers were Indonesians celebrating the New Year’s holiday, according to local media reports.

-Seply Madreto, an official from the local Disaster Mitigation Agency, told MetroTV that more than 10 injured victims were rushed to hospitals.
+Seply Madreta, an official from the local Disaster Mitigation Agency, said the fire gutted around half the ship.
+He said that about 22 injured victims were rushed to hospitals, and that 23 bodies had been recovered.

+A search involving around 10 ships was underway to find those who were missing, the National Disaster Mitigation Agency said in a statement.

 Most Read Stories

-Note: This story has been revised to correct the spelling of the official’s surname to Madreta, instead of Madreto.